up-for-grabs/up-for-grabs.net/CODE_OF_CONDUCT.md

 This document outlines how contributors to the Up-For-Grabs project should interact with each other, and the process for resolving issues.

-Projects listed on Up-For-Grabs are not covered by this code of conduct, and you should refer to the governance rules if you have enquiries about an issue with a specific project.
+Projects listed on Up-For-Grabs are not covered by this code of conduct.

-WORDS
+Inquiries about a specific project should be addressed according to that project's governance rules.

 ## Our Pledge